AaronTian-stack/QhenkiX/Examples/README.md

 ## SimpleExample

 Demonstrates basic usage of the QhenkiX library.
-Extends the `Application` class and implements a rendering loop of a textured triangle with vertex colors and an animated camera.
+Extends the `Application` class and implements a rendering loop of a textured and animated triangle with vertex colors.
 [DirectXMath](https://github.com/microsoft/DirectXMath) is used as the linear algebra library.

 Operations demonstrated: